 We’ll organise and pay for your travel and hotel, so don’t worry about costs.
 We recommend you bring a companion with you.
 We will make the necessary arrangements for them as well.

 It’s an easy process.

 A nurse will come to your home or office to give you injections of granulocyte colony-stimulating factor (G-CSF) over four days.
 This is a naturally-occurring hormone which increases the number of stem cells your body produces.
-On the fourth day we’ll ask you to travel to the collection centre for your injection.
-The PBSC donation will start the next day.
+After the fourth day of injections, you will donate the next day.

 Donating only takes about 4-5 hours.
 Occasionally we’ll need to collect more cells the following day.
 You won’t need a general anaesthetic or to stay in hospital overnight, though.

 You might experience side effects like flu-like symptoms and aching, but they’re usually mild and only last just a couple of days.